-If you work from home or set your own schedule, you have many opportunities to walk more but you also face difficulties and distractions.
+If you work from home or set your own schedule, you’ll have more opportunities to walk during the day but also more temptations to be sedentary and not get active at all.
 Office workers need to commute to work, walk around the office, get lunch and other factors that can add up to a few thousand steps a day.
 People who work at home often find themselves sitting more and moving less.
 A study found that people who worked from home worked longer hours, while also taking shorter breaks, running fewer errands, and taking fewer sick days.
 While the increase in productivity may be good for your work and your paycheck, it may not be so great for your health and waistline.

 Read on the treadmill (or walking!)

-You can also break this up throughout the day.
-Spend 15 minutes in the morning walking while you check emails, then another 15 after lunch while you read a report, and another 15 before dinner while you check emails again.
+Sitting for long periods of time can be dangerous to your health, so try to get up periodically and walk around.
+You can break this up throughout the day.
+Spend 15 minutes in the morning walking on the treadmill while you check emails, then another 15 after lunch while you read a report, and another 15 before dinner while you check emails again.
 That gives you a full 45-minute workout, with no loss of productivity or extra effort on your part.

 Don’t have a treadmill?
 No problem!
 You can always pace slowly back and forth around your living room, or even walk in place.
 Just standing up can be beneficial from a health standpoint rather than simply sitting in the same position all day long.
 Something is better than nothing!